Grand Lake, New Brunswick

-Grand Lake (officially Municipality of Grand Lake) is an incorporated village, straddling the boundary of Sunbury County and Queens County, New Brunswick, Canada.
+Grand Lake (long form Municipality of Grand Lake) is an incorporated village straddling the boundary of Sunbury County and Queens County, New Brunswick, Canada.
 It was formed through the 2023 New Brunswick local governance reforms by amalgamating the villages of Chipman and Minto, and certain previously unincorporated areas of Northfield Parish, Canning Parish, Sheffield Parish, and Harcourt Parish, contiguous to the area.
 The municipality is divided into four wards.

 History

 Grand Lake was incorporated on January 1, 2023 via the amalgamation of the former villages of Minto and Chipman as well as the concurrent annexation of adjacent unincorporated areas.

 Coal Mining Industry

 The memorial stone of five who died in an abandoned mine shaft in 1932, Grand Lake, New Brunswick, Canada.

 The inscription (1982) on the Minto Memorial Stone.